Home/Reviews/Pottery Barn

 The Cameron's track arm and tighter proportions give it more visual precision than the Comfort.
 It reads as a more intentional design choice while staying within PB's classic vocabulary.
 Strong in transitional and traditional rooms.

-Priced $200–$400 below the Comfort at comparable configuration, with the same construction spec.
-Slightly better value than the Comfort for buyers who prefer track arms and tighter proportions.
+Priced $200–$400 below the Comfort at comparable configuration, with the same sinuous spring construction spec.
+The polyester-wrapped cushions give the Cameron a firmer feel than the Comfort's down-blend option.
+Slightly better value than the Comfort for buyers who prefer the roll arm aesthetic and firmer sit.
+The GREENGUARD Gold certification is a practical bonus.

 Overall7.7/10